-A Costs Disclosure information sheet [PDF, 220KB] for consumers explains the purpose of the form and should be provided to clients by their legal practitioner.
+A Costs Disclosure Form information sheet [PDF, 220KB] for consumers explains the purpose of the form and should be provided to clients by their legal practitioner.

 Law practices are required to have their trust records externally examined once a year.
 The external examiner is required to give a written report of their examination to the local regulatory authority at a time or within a period determined by the Legal Services Council and published on the Council's website.

-From 2018 the trust year in both NSW and Victoria ends on 31 March and trust money statements should be lodged by 30 April.
+The trust year in both NSW and Victoria ends on 31 March and trust money statements should be lodged by 30 April.
 External examiners must lodge their reports by 31 May each year.